gelsonjr/student-database/README.md

 # student-database
 Student Database creator in Python

-This program creates a database of students into a text file, and calculates their grades, top scores, etc
+This program handles some basic functions in a small student database, such as searching for student personal records, courses taken and its letter grades plus GPA, student accounts balance, number of students and total balance for all student accounts.